 Malwarebytes will now remove all the malicious files that it has found.
 To complete the malware removal process, Malwarebytes may ask you to restart your device.

-Your macOS shoul be now malware free.
-If you are still experiencing problems while trying to remove adware from your Mac, please ask for help in our Malware Removal Assistance for Mac forum.
+Your device should be clean, and you should not experience any browser redirects or see unwanted advertisements.
+If you are still experiencing problems while trying to remove adware or browser hijacker from your Mac, please ask for help in our Malware Removal Assistance for Mac forum.